 It’s normal for everyone to feel anxious once in a while.
 However, in some people anxiety becomes overwhelming.
 When nervousness affects your work, school or interpersonal relationships, you might need help.
 Did you know what you worry about changes with age?
 Do you know what worries people even more than dying?

-Let’s take a look at the most common causes of anxiety and what you can do to feel calmer.
+Let’s look at the most common causes of anxiety and what you can do to feel calmer.

 What’s the Difference Between Being Anxious and an Anxiety Disorder?

 An anxiety disorder, on the other hand, is a medical diagnosis.
-Anxiety disorders are the most common mental health problem in the U.S., affecting 40 million adults.
-At any time 18.1% of the population suffers from an anxiety disorder.
+Anxiety disorders are the most common mental health problem in the United States, affecting 40 million adults.
+At any time 18.1 percent of the population suffers from an anxiety disorder.

 The medical definition of anxiety disorders divides the problem into several different categories.
 For adults, these are:

-● Panic disorder – You have episodes of very strong anxiety, fear or terror that peaks quickly.
-Symptoms include feeling of impending doom, shortness of breath, chest pressure, or heart racing.
-You might worry that panic attacks will happen again.
+- Panic disorder: You have episodes of very strong anxiety, fear or terror that peaks quickly; symptoms include a feeling of impending doom, shortness of breath, chest pressure or a racing heart, and you might worry that panic attacks will happen again

 What Causes Anxiety Disorders?